VirtualFlyBrain/vfb-pipeline-config/README.md

   1. Build dump for `vfb-solr` (special json file, created using python)
 - There is a new section in the [config file](https://github.com/VirtualFlyBrain/vfb-prod/blob/6427bf8c41401d9978f76d601e020943536006f0/neo4j2owl-config.yaml#L159) called filters which should be pretty self explanatory.
 The main thing to know is that the ['iri_prefix'] [filter](https://github.com/VirtualFlyBrain/vfb-pipeline-dumps/blob/5aa5d27e89fd442b3b9635bb3e851c24590906eb/scripts/obographs-solr.py#L86) actually checks whether the listed string is contained somewhere in the IRI - so in our case, VFBc_ would have worked as well.
 The ['neo4j_node_label'] simply filters out every entity that also has a particular node label associated with it.
 - The vfb-solr pipeline is a bit more involved and also relies on the general pipeline [config file](https://github.com/VirtualFlyBrain/vfb-prod/blob/master/neo4j2owl-config.yaml).
+- There is a new section in the dumps.Makefile (around line 66) that allows adding arbitrary sparql construct queries to the produced dumps.
+This can be useful, for example, to materialise ad hoc neo labels.
+Add a new dump:
+  1. pick name, add to the correct DUMPS variable (DUMPS_SOLR, DUMPS_PDB, DUMPS_OWLERY)
+  2. create new sparql query in sparql/, naming it 'construct_name.sparql', e.g. sparql/construct_image_names.sparql
+  Note that non-sparql goals, like 'inferred_annotation', need to be added separately.

 ## Sub-pipeline: Deploy Owlery (pip_vfb-owlery, Service)